vittorio-nardone/certbot-lambda/README.md

 ![architecture](architecture.png "Architecture")

-A lambda function to get and renew FREE SSL certificates using Cerbots.
+A lambda function to get and renew FREE SSL certificates using Certbots.
 I'm using it to automatically request and renew all SSL certificates of my CloudFront websites.

 * Automatic S3 hosting verification
 * ACM certificate import (CloudFront)